awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress.md

 **Identify the Linux distribution of your WordPress instance**

-The Linux distribution used by "Certified by Bitnami" instances changed from Ubuntu to Debian in July, 2020\.
-All "Certified by Bitnami" instances created after the change use the Debian Linux distribution\.
+The Linux distribution used by Bitnami instances changed from Ubuntu to Debian in July, 2020\.
+All Bitnami blueprint instances created after the change use the Debian Linux distribution\.
 Instances created before the change will continue to use the Ubuntu Linux distribution\.
 Because of this change, some of the steps in this tutorial will differ depending on the Linux distribution of your instance\.
 You must identify the Linux distribution of your instance so that you know which steps in this tutorial to use\.
 To identify the Linux distribution of your instance, run the `uname -a `command\.
 The response will show either Ubuntu or Debian as your instance's Linux distribution\.

 **Identify the tutorial approach that applies to your instance**